arc-eng/cli/README.md

 Usage: python -m cli.cli [OPTIONS] [PROMPT]...

 Options:
   --wait / --no-wait        Wait for the result.
   --repo TEXT               Github repository in the format owner/repo.
-  --quiet             No pretty-print, no status indicator or messages.
+  --spinner / --no-spinner  Display a loading indicator --quiet                   No pretty-print, no status indicator or messages.
-  --code              Disable formatting, enable RAW mode, use GPT-4 model.
-  -f, --file PATH     Load prompt from a template file.
+  --code                    Optimize prompt and settings for generating code -f, --file PATH           Load prompt from a template file.
-  --direct            Do not use the rendered template as a prompt for PR
+  --direct                  Do not feed the rendered template as a prompt into
-                      Pilot, but render it directly as output.
+                            PR Pilot, but render it directly as output.
   -o, --output PATH         Output file for the result.
   --model TEXT              GPT model to use.
   --debug                   Display debug information.
   --help                    Show this message and exit.

 ```